-The number of actual resources you need for executing a project, depends on how productive are the team members?
+The number of actual resources you need for executing a project depends on how productive are the team members.
 Their skill set, the feedback from the client and stakeholders, and how many iterations you end up doing?
-Resource management is the key step in project management, and how you calculate your resource requirement makes a huge difference.
-Here are some tips to do accurate resource estimation.
+Resource management is the key step in project estimate software, and how you calculate your resource requirement makes a huge difference.
+Here are some tips for doing accurate resource estimation.

 It is impossible to estimate the resources needed in any project without checking their availability.
 To deliver high-quality projects, you need the best resources who possess the required skill set.
 Otherwise, you won't hit the bull's eye.
 Hence, you should first check if the kind and number of resources you need are available or not.
 Also, check if you have sufficient staffing, the right type of tools, the number of machines and equipment needed, etc. This will help you get an accurate estimate of the resources you may have to outsource.